 What is an overhead crane?

 Overhead cranes are mobile tools designed to carry cargo from one place to another, they are suspended at high altitudes, generally above 15 yards.
 The displacement of the traveling cranes can be horizontal or vertical.

 What is the hoist?

-The hoists or rig is a machine composed of two or more pulleys and a rope, cable or chain that alternately goes through the various throats of each of those.
+The hoist or rig is a machine composed of two or more pulleys and a rope, cable, or chain that alternately goes through the various throats of each of those.
 They allow lifting a load exerting a force less than the weight that must be moved.

 How do hoists work?

 The use of the pulleys minimizes the effort required to move the load.
 They can have different sizes or lifting powers.